American Sport Art Museum and Archives

-American Sport Art Museum and Archives a division of the United States Sports Academy is dedicated to the preservation of sports history, art and literature.
-Founded in 1984, ASAMA has recognized the importance of the cultural connectivity of athletic competition and artistic expression since its inception.
-The ASAMA collection preserves the performance and movement of man by creating an awareness of the role art mediums play in captivating our sports heroes and perpetuating their performances for posterity.
+Located in the architecturally-acclaimed main campus building of the United States Sports Academy in Daphne, Ala., ASAMA houses what is believed to be the largest collection of sport art in the world.
+The Thomas P. Rosandich Gallery preserves the performance and movement of man by creating an awareness of the role art media play in capturing our sports heroes and perpetuating their performances for posterity.